TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 2/1 Chronicles 2.23.md

 ---

-And Geshur and Aram took the towns of Jair from them, with Kenath, and the villages thereof, even threescore cities.
+Geshur and Aram took the towns of Jair from them, with Kenath, and its villages, even sixty cities.
 All these were the sons of Machir the father of Gilead.